-From July 1, 2023, the instant asset write-off threshold has is now a maximum of \$20,000..
-Conditions for accessing the \$20,000 instant asset write-off threshold for small business entities in the 2024 income year include:
+From July 1, 2024, the instant asset write-off threshold continues to be set at a maximum of \$20,000.
+Conditions for accessing the \$20,000 instant asset write-off threshold for small business entities in the 2025 income year include:

 - It only relates to Plant, Equipment and Vehicles.
 It does NOT relate to Capital improvements to buildings. - The items can be new or second hand.
-You can have paid cash or they can be financed. - The entity must operate a business during the 2024 income year. - Its aggregated annual turnover must be under \$10 million, based on either the current or previous year's figures. - Choosing to apply the simplified depreciation rules for the 2024 income year is necessary. - The asset's cost must be less than \$20,000. - The asset must be first used, or installed and ready for use, for a taxable purpose between July 1, 2023, and June 30, 2024.
+You can have paid cash or they can be financed.
+The entity must operate a business during the 2025 income year. - Its aggregated annual turnover must be under \$10 million, based on either the current or - previous year's figures.
+Choosing to apply the simplified depreciation rules for the 2025 income year is necessary. - The asset's cost must be less than \$20,000.
+The asset must be first used, or installed and ready for use, for a taxable purpose - between July 1, 2024, and June 30, 2025.

-It's crucial to understand that if a small business entity opts out of applying the simplified depreciation rules for the 2024 income year, they won't have access to the instant asset write-off rules, regardless of meeting other basic conditions.
+It's crucial to understand that if a small business entity opts out of applying the simplified depreciation rules for the 2025 income year, they won't have access to the instant asset write-off rules, regardless of meeting other basic conditions.

-The instant asset write-off threshold applies per asset, allowing small business entities to potentially deduct the full cost of multiple assets throughout the 2024 year, provided each asset's cost is less than \$20,000.
-Additionally, the \$20,000 threshold applies to determining whether the full pool balance is written off in the 2024 income year.
+The instant asset write-off threshold applies per asset, allowing small business entities to potentially deduct the full cost of multiple assets throughout the 2025 year, provided each asset's cost is less than \$20,000.
+Additionally, the \$20,000 threshold applies to determining whether the full pool balance is written off in the 2025 income year.